 Mira focuses her practice on white collar defense and investigations and complex litigation and class actions.
 She regularly counsels clients and corporations on a wide range of legal and regulatory issues, particularly related to intersection of civil and criminal government enforcement.
 She has extensive experience representing clients in matters arising from allegations involving fraud, public corruption, bribery, insider trading, Foreign Corrupt Practice Act (FCPA), customs violations, Racketeer Influenced and Corrupt Organizations (RICO), and consumer protection and privacy statutes.
-Mira is well versed in sentencing and other collateral issues related to potential criminal convictions.
+In working with clients to advise on compliance with federal and state laws and regulations and defend against potential civil or criminal investigations, Mira brings to bear her broad knowledge of and familiarity with state attorney general offices and other government agencies.
+Should a client face allegations from AGs or other regulatory agencies that it has violated state or federal laws, she has extensive experience in developing successful defense-oriented strategies, seeking in the first instance to avoid an escalation to criminal charges.
+When criminal charges do ensue, she has successfully litigated to minimize liability and in many cases to have charges reduced or dismissed.
+Mira is also well versed in sentencing and other collateral issues related to potential criminal convictions.

 Recently named one of Pennsylvania’s Super Lawyers Rising Stars, she is a seasoned trial attorney, equally effective in state and federal court with several successful jury trials under her belt.
 Mira frequently handles complex litigation with a particular focus on defending putative class actions in federal and state courts across the country.
 Prior to joining the firm, Mira was at an international law firm.
 At the start of her career, Mira worked as a public defender in Philadelphia and tried more than 100 cases to verdict.